Here's what crime victims can teach you about college security – and how to sidestep the hidden dangers.

 Gamble in Vegas – not in your life.

 From the rape-prone man's perspective, sex is a game, and women who say "no" don't really mean it.
-The man probably had dates in which a woman initially said "no" then changed her mind.
-Thus, she’s just saying “no” so she won’t appear “easy.”
+The man might have had dates in which a woman initially said "no" then changed her mind.
+Thus, a morally-deficient man thinks she’s just saying “no” so she won’t appear “easy.”